Starting a food business

 If food or drink is consumed on the premises then customers will need to have access to toilets.
 The number of toilets you must provide depends on the number of seating you have, known as covers.
 If you intend to make any structural alterations you should contact our building control and planning department on email@example.com.

 Any premises where you're providing hot food or drink between the hours of 11pm and 5am will need to apply for a late night refreshments licence and if you plan to sell alcohol you will need to apply for an alcohol licence, more details are available on our licensing pages.

 Manufacturing product of animal origin

 If you are selling or making products of animal origin which are not sold directly to the final consumer you may need to apply for approval.
-For more details see the Food Standards Agency - running a catering business leaflet or you can contact us.
+For more details see the How to apply for approval for a meat or food establishment or you can email us firstname.lastname@example.org.

 Documented Food Safety system (legal requirement)

 All food businesses must have written food safety management procedures.
-The Food Standards Agency have developed a simple system called Safer Food, Better Business for small caterers and retailers, or to purchase a hard copy for £25 (including delivery) email email@example.com.
+The Food Standards Agency have developed a simple system called Safer Food, Better Business for small caterers and retailers.

 The extent of the procedures will depend upon the nature and size of your business, Safer Food Better Business may not be applicable for more complex operations (for example Butcher shops).
 There is guidance available on the Food Standards Agency website.
 When you are inspected, an officer will expect to see this paperwork and the lack of it will affect your food hygiene rating.